 The Principal Investigator may submit only one application for the Clinical Research Seed Grant.
 Residents and fellows are not eligible.

-The application deadline will be announced.
+The application deadline is March 1.
 Decisions regarding the award are sent to applicants within 2 months of the application deadline.

-Applications will be reviewed by the SVS Clinical and Comparative Effectiveness Research Committee.
+Applications will be reviewed by the SVS Clinical Research Committee.

 An Application Form must be completed and the following materials in PDF format must be uploaded via the online application submission site.
 Applications may be rejected if formatting requirements are not followed or application is incomplete.